tarce09/tarce09/README.md

 ## Worked at
 #### These are a list of companies i have worked and frelanced for

-- Josh Software - Intern 6 months

 - Tech Mahindra - Project intern 2 months

 - VoltagoElectricals Pvt.
 Ltd. - Freelancing

-- BrikWrks - Intern 2 months
+- BrikWrks - Intern 4 months

 - HustleBix - Freelancing